jerturowetz/notes/whishlist.md

 ## Kate stuff

+- Ribba frame & photo of Kate diving (for Cathy Xmas)
 - [Chateau du cirque](https://www.chateau-cirque.com/)
 - how to be famius, the only story, ordinary people (books for ref)
 - canadian living magazine for book suggestions